zbee/xivrp-formatter/readme.md

 ## Building

-I don't know, this is my first c++ project, after building the core of this for a class project.
+I don't know, sorry; this is my first c++ project, after building the core of this for a class project after wanting a tool like this for some time and then continuing on with the project.

-Theoretically, it should just be good to go as is in c++20 with cmake.
+> Theoretically, it should just be good to go as-is in c++20 with cmake on Windows 10.

-It was built in CLion with CMake a bundled MinGW toolchain, and only tested on Windows 10.
-This, along with the `.idea/` folder - which includes the run and build configs - should produce a workable build.
+That said: It was built in CLion with CMake, an included MinGW toolchain, on Windows 10.
+This information, along with the `.idea/` folder - which includes the run and build configs - should hopefully be enough produce a workable build.

 ## License